zombitos/jay-schema/README.md

   If not options are given default error formaters return the name of the property.

   Schema fields support the following properties

-    --required (Boolean, default false): if true the object to validate must contain this property.
+  <strong>required (Boolean, default false):</strong> if true the object to validate must contain this property.
 Exception with omitUndefined option, see below.

-    --default: can be a fix value or a function that returns a value.
+  <strong>default:</strong> can be a fix value or a function that returns a value.
 See details above.

-    --validator: can be and array of valued or a function.
+  <strong>validator:</strong> can be and array of valued or a function.
 See details above.

-    --type: the data type the object's property should be.
+  <strong>type:</strong> the data type the object's property should be.
 See details above.

   ```javascript
   var schema = {